Cape Town: Housing

 Cape Town has a mix of detached homes of various sizes, townhouses, and apartments.
-Certain neighborhoods (especially older ones and those in the Southern Suburbs) tend to be dominated by larger, detached houses on separate plots of land, with parks and tree-lined streets.
+Certain neighbourhoods (especially older ones and those in the Southern Suburbs) tend to be dominated by larger, detached houses on separate plots of land, with parks and tree-lined streets.
 Newer suburbs, and those in the Northern Suburbs, feature more of a mix of housing types, including low- and high-rise buildings and townhouse developments.

 Home ownership

 The city has for years had the most expensive average home price in South Africa.
-In September 2024, the average property price in Cape Town was R2.23 million.
+In September 2024, the average residential property price in Cape Town was R2.23 million.
 This was an increase of 36% from the average price of R1.63 million in 2014 (a decade before), indicating consistently strong returns on investment for those in the Cape Town property market.
 Sellers often get their asking price, or within 5% of it.

+As of 2021, South Africa's upmarket real estate segment covered homes worth more than R1.5 million.
+Most of the country's high-value residential properties are located in the Western Cape, of which Cape Town is the capital.

 Cape Town's property market grows at a rate far exceeding that of other major metropolitan areas in the country.
 For example, Statistics South Africa (Stats SA) reported that between January 2010 and November 2022, Cape Town property prices increased at around double the rate of those in Johannesburg.
 The city has been ranked as the world's second-strongest-performing real estate market.

 This performance improved further in more recent years.
 In June 2025, it was reported in South Africa's Residential Property Price Index (RPPI) that Cape Town's property values had not only increased by significantly more than the national average, but had also increased by almost 4 times as much as second-place Johannesburg's.

 To afford the average home in Cape Town, a salary of over R80,000 per month is required, which is significantly higher than in other provinces, and around 3 times the national average salary in South Africa.
 The Western Cape province in general requires far higher salaries for affording to purchase the average property than in other provinces.

 Property in the Southern Suburbs offers a peaceful lifestyle and is generally more expensive, as is property in the Atlantic Seaboard area, for its ocean views, and property in the City Bowl region, for its proximity to Cape Town's CBD and amenities.
 Conversely, property in the Cape Flats is cheaper on average, as the region is less desirable to live in.
 The same goes for property in the Northern Suburbs region, where lower costs are as a result of living further from central Cape Town, and more space to build outwards (both inland and up the west coast).